About this Notice

 - if you request that we do so, your information will be passed between C. Hoare & Co and Messrs.
 Hoare Trustees to provide products and services to you which you have requested

-- Law enforcement agencies and regulators read more
+- UK government agencies, law enforcement agencies and regulators read more

 - HM Revenue & Customs (HMRC) read more